mihaistate/Flask_app/README.md

 Feel free to open issues or submit pull requests if you have improvements or bug fixes.

 ### Contact
-For any questions or feedback, please contact mihaistate01 or open an issue on the GitHub repository.
+For any questions or feedback, please contact mihaistate or open an issue on the GitHub repository.

+## Project Contributors
+1. **Mihai State (Owner)** - Writing Flask application, database, deploying to Kubernetes cluster on Azure instance, creating database with SQL.
+2. **Jon Corales** - Writing Dockerfile, connecting Prometheus server (with help from Domonkos), displaying metrics to Grafana dashboard, creating group presentation.
+3. **Domonkos Revesz** - Unit testing, implementing RSS feed, setting up Prometheus server to connect to Flask application.